emranxec/KeepLearning/README.md

 > And the requirement for CGLIB to work is to have your classes non-final.
 Otherwise, an exception will be thrown.

-> If @Configuration class will be final or will have a final method, Spring will throw BeanDefinitionParsingException.
+> If @Configuration class will be final or will have a final method, Spring will throw **BeanDefinitionParsingException**.
 ----
 ### Q. if we want to load only 75% of bean classes in spring? how to achieve it?
 > You can add @Scope(ConfigurableBeanFactory.SCOPE_PROTOTYPE) to the component or the bean, in order to not create it on boot time (unless another bean autowired it).
 But with this solution your bean will not be a singleton which mean that every place you are autowire the component, a new instance will be created.